A linear linear lambda-calculus: Linearity

-A final lemma shows that, in the same way we can always decompose a non-empty list into a smaller list and its last element, we can always decompose an elimination context $K$ different from $\_$ into an elimination context $K_1$ and a last elimination rule $K_2$.
+A final lemma shows that we can always decompose an elimination context $K$ different from~$\_$ into a smaller elimination context $K_1$ and a last elimination rule $K_2$.
+This is similar to the fact that we can always decompose a non-empty list into a smaller list and its last element.